SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocol initializer declarations have the same form as initializer declarations, except they don't include the initializer's body.

+When a class implements an initializer to satisfy a protocol's initializer requirement, the initializer must be marked with the ``required`` declaration modifier if the class is not already marked with the ``final`` declaration modifier.

 See also :ref:`Declarations_InitializerDeclaration`.

 .. syntax-grammar::